UrbsLab/heros/README.md

 ***
 <a id="item-nine"></a>
+## License:
+TBD

+***
+<a id="item-ten"></a>
 ## Contact
-Please email Ryan.Urbanowicz@cshs.org for any inquiries related to HEROS.
+Please email Ryan.Urbanowicz@cshs.org for any application or collaboration inquiries related to HEROS.

 Commercial entities or for commercial use of the Software: please contact CSTechTransfer@cshs.org for licensing opportunities.

 ***
-<a id="item-ten"></a>
+<a id="item-eleven"></a>
 ## Acknowledgements
 The study was supported by Cedars Sinai Medical Center and NIH grants R01 AI173095, U01 AG066833 and P30 AG0373105.
-Drs.
+We thank Drs.
 John Holmes and Jason Moore for their mentorship and and research insights regarding rule-based machine learning for biomedicine, and Robert Zhang, who implemented scikit-ExSTraCS and prototyped an early batch-learning version of ExSTraCS.

-### Algorithm/Code Contributors
+### Code Contributors
-* Ryan J. Urbanowicz - Primary Conceptualization, Implementation, and Algorithm Design
+* Ryan Urbanowicz - Developed algorithm concepts, implemented algorithm, led debugging and evaluation
-* Gabriel Lipschutz-Villa - Implementation and Testing of Phase II prototype, Phase II initialization methods, and unique rule encoding.
+* Gabriel Lipschutz-Villa - Prototyped implementation of Phase II, model initialization strategies, and phase alternation (in development)
-* Ruonan Yin - Design of Phase I Pareto-front distance calculation for fitness calculation.
-* Harsh Bandhey - Prototyping of Phase I rule initialization
+* Harsh Bandhey - Prototyped implementation of random forest rule initialization (in development)
+* Khoi Dinh - Prototyped implementation of model interpretation visualization
+* Ruonan Yin - Developed strategy for calculating distance from the rule-pareto front for Phase I rule fitness
+* Robert Zhang - Prototyped strategy for rule batch-learning (adapted for HEROS)